Music Education for All: Nurturing Talent

 New York City’s largest community arts school, Lucy Moses School brings high-quality, affordable instruction in music, dance and theater to more than 2,400 adults and children each year.
 The school also awards financial aid to needy students and conducts community engagement projects throughout the city.
 Check out LMS's new Young People's Division video and get a behind-the-scenes look at music education in action!

 Special Music School

-Beginning in the fall of 2013, Kaufman Music Center will expand into the high school grades at the Martin Luther King, Jr. Educational Complex on New York City’s Upper West Side, with a music curriculum that emphasizes the development of the student as a musician for the 21st century.
-With the establishment of the high school extension, Special Music School High School will be the city’s only K-12 school that teaches music as a core subject.
+Beginning in the fall of 2013, Kaufman Music Center expanded into the high school grades at the Martin Luther King, Jr. Educational Complex on New York City’s Upper West Side, with a music curriculum that emphasizes the development of the student as a musician for the 21st century.
+With the establishment of the high school extension, Special Music School High School is the city’s only K-12 school that teaches music as a core subject.